brutopolis/feraw/README.md

   feraw is a bruter-code preprocessor, it allows you to write a very little abstracted minimal stack-oriented "c-like" code that transpiles to bruter-code.

-  feraw is currently written in javascript, and it is a single file `feraw.js`.
+  feraw is currently written in javascript, and it is a single file `feraw.js`, with no deps at all.

 # Usage